-1) Critical or humanistic perspective of mathematics education (values, characters or moral development, language, equity, social justice, social emotional, social political, ethnomathematics, history, religious, etc)
+1) Critical, humanistic, or socio-cultural perspective of mathematics education (values, characters or moral development, language, equity, social justice, social emotional, social political, ethnomathematics, history, religious, etc)

 The scope pertains to the ideas that teaching and learning mathematics are not only about the mathematics itself but also its connection to a broader context of our life.
 For example, values in mathematics education which rooted in the work of Alan J Bishop, Mathematics Enculturation and followed by many research projects such as VAMP (Values and Mathematics Projects), VIMT (Values in Mathematics Teaching), WiFi (What I Find Important), and Third Wave Project.

 The scope deals with a basic question, how mathematics-related affects contribute to the teaching and learning of mathematics?